void206551/YouTube-TV/README.md

 If you choose to build from source, follow these steps:
  1. Clone repository
- 2. Open directory in CMD/PowerShell
+ 2. Open directory in CMD/PowerShell/Terminal
  3. Run `npm install`
  4. Run `npm run make`
-Once the make command is completed, you can navigate to `\out\make\squirrel.windows\x64` from the source directory and find the file named `youtubepc.exe`.
+Once the make command is completed, you can navigate to `\out\make\[squirrel.windows][deb][rpm]\x64` from the source directory and find the file executable.

 ------

 ## Soon to come

 - [x] Make Windows distributables.
-- [ ] Make Linux distributables.
+- [x] Make Linux distributables.
 - [ ] Make Mac distributables.
+ - Get me a Mac and I'll make it